Campbell alumna’s online magazine connects with Latino community

 “My English wasn’t very good looking,” she jokes about the experience.

-Rivera, who grew up in Puerto Rico, was in the Army Reserve and stationed at Fort Bragg when she considered Campbell University to continue her education.
+Rivera, who grew up in Puerto Rico, was in the Army Reserve and stationed at Fort Liberty when she considered Campbell University to continue her education.
 Despite the language barrier, Rivera wanted to study communications.

 Her dream career: Journalism.